johnvfranco/SAW-course/README.md

 Installation instructions for the course:

-- In an Ubuntu VM are found in INSTALL-Ubuntu.md
+- in an Ubuntu VM are found in INSTALL-Ubuntu.md
-- In a Mac OS X VM are found in INSTALL-MacOSX.md
+- in a Mac OS X VM are found in INSTALL-MacOSX.md
-- Windows ...
+- in Windows ...
 TBD?

 Following these or similar instructions should make it possible to run SAW-course on any Linux and MacOSX machine.